specialCong/WalmartUIAutomationTest/README.md

 Assumptions:
 -    1. It start with 0 item in cart.
+-    2. Search only happen after Sign in
--    2. All selected items are added in default conditions
+-    3. All selected items are added in default conditions
--    3. User will remove items before sign out
+-    4. User will remove items before sign out

 Test Flow :
 -    1. Open Web Browser